Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 due to the continued growth of the DEF CON "Village" concept, which is very exciting to me -- it gives more space for the niche interests within the hacker subculture to come together and explore their specific topics in more depth.
+(DEF CON Villages are topic-specific areas with presentations and hands-on activities for a small subarea/niche of the larger hacker/security community, like lockpicking or IoT security.)

 DEF CON has earned the nickname "line con" among some attendees, as it seems like there's a line for everything.
 Want to attend a talk?
 Line up an hour